 Rotational safety systems such as MIPS (Multi-directional Impact Protection System) and POC’s SPIN are designed to combat rolling and twisting forces during a crash.
 These motions are a significant cause of concussion and other serious brain injuries.
 Rotational systems allow the head to move within the helmet up to 15mm to reduce the forces on the brain.

-Scroll down to see BikePerfect’s roundup of the best cross-country and marathon helmets available to buy for 2020.
+Scroll down to see BikePerfect’s roundup of the best cross-country and marathon helmets available to buy this year.

 The 10 best XC and marathon helmets you can buy today